jinkpen/MonsterMath/README.md

 Notes about the code:

-Though repetition is important for improving math skills, the number of enemy encounters is reduces so the game is shorter for demonstration purposes.
+Though repetition is important for improving math skills, the number of enemy encounters is reduced so the game is shorter for demonstration purposes.

 I wrote the game before I knew anything about